Changing stacks

 Available stacks

-The latest versions of Cloud Foundry include support for cflinuxfs4 which is derived from Ubuntu 22.04 LTS (Jammy Jellyfish).
+Cloud Foundry includes support for cflinuxfs4, which is derived from Ubuntu 22.04 LTS (Jammy Jellyfish).
 For more information, see GitHub cflinuxfs4 stack receipt.

 You can also build your own custom stack.
 For more information, see Adding a Custom Stack.